rk-squared/rk-squared/README.md

 ## To Do

-1. Page titles
-2. Disable static background option
+1. Disable static background option
-3. Proper menus, including an export option
+2. Proper menus, including an export option
-4. Better troubleshooting - see recent Reddit traffic
+3. Better troubleshooting - see recent Reddit traffic
+4. Export of relic draw lists (see Reddit messages)
 5. Clean message if no relic draws available and if no soul break inventory is available
 6. Update Enlir data outside of releases
 7. Check for updates
+8. FFRK Toolkit Helper interop? (see Reddit messages)
-8. Soul break list - formatting, show random hits
+9. Soul break list - formatting, show random hits
-9. Stateless components
+10. Stateless components
-10. Error reporting (Sentry?)
+11. Error reporting (Sentry?)
-11. Standardize React style - default export vs. named export, where to connect
+12. Standardize React style - default export vs. named export, where to connect
-12. Rubies / ruby tracker
+13. Rubies / ruby tracker

 ## Troubleshooting